kennym/django-flashcard/README.rst

 A simple and reusable flashcard application for the Django web framework
 ========================================================================

+**This project is not being maintained nor is it in a working state.
+Please consider other projects as an alternative...
+I'm leaving this project up for educational purposes only**

 What is the motivation behind the project?
 ------------------------------------------